ncbi/vadr/documentation/annotate.md

 **causes `misc_feature`, not failure (if in modelinfo file)** shows which alerts are not fatal for expendable features as described more [below](#mnf).
-The **exception key** and **exception value type** indicate the key string and type for defining exceptions in the model info file.
+The **exception key** and **exception value type** indicate the key string and type for defining exceptions in the model info file as described more [below](#exceptions).
 These columns will be `-` for any alert for which exception ranges are not allowed.

 #### Description of *always fatal* alert codes <a name="always1"></a>